ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_isoforms.md

 ~0 + condition
 ```

-Then diferentially expressed feaatures are collected and their sequences are annotated regarding their coding potential [CPAT], their homology with protein domains [Pfam] and the existense of any signaling sequence [signalP].
+Then diferentially expressed feaatures are collected and their sequences are annotated regarding their coding potential [CPAT](../modules/local/cpat), their homology with protein domains [Pfam](../modules/local/pfam) and the existense of any signaling sequence [signalP](../modules/local/signalp).
 This is performed with subworkflow functional_annotation.nf

 Next step of the analysis is to asses functional implications of the differentially isoform/exon usage on the expression of the different genes and isoforms.
 We provide many insightful plots for this reason under the direcorty $outdir/isovisual.
 Moreover, we additionally provide one output specifically focused on lncRNAs and a correlation matrix between differentially expressed lncRNAs and genes.
 Lastly, we provide the R object if the user wishes to inspect the results more thouroughly.